-Everything you need to know about Argos’s Black Friday sale 2022
+Everything you need to know about the Argos Black Friday sale 2022

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Argos has dropped its pre-Black Friday deals – find savings on vacuums, laptops and more
+Argos has dropped its early Black Friday deals – find savings on vacuums, laptops and more

 The retailer’s offering includes technology, kitchen appliances, toys and beauty